sparklabnyc/tropical_cyclones_educational_attainment_2022/README.md

 # Tropical cyclones and educational attainment

-Work in progress by Gabriella Meltzer, Joan Casey, Marianthi-Anna Kioumourtzoglou, Robbie M Parks
+Work in progress by Gabriella Meltzer, Joan Casey, Joel Schwartz, Michelle Bell, Marianthi-Anna Kioumourtzoglou, Robbie M Parks

 note: please run 0_00_create_folder_structure.R first to create folders which may not be there when first loaded.